-Tip: The command Photo frame on the contextual ribbon tab Picture | group Format provides another method of changing the shape of pictures.
+Tip: The command Photo frame (not available in SoftMaker FreeOffice) on the contextual ribbon tab Picture | group Format provides another method of changing the shape of pictures.
 Here, you can choose from different variants.
 Some of these variants display handles that enable you to further adjust certain parameters of the shape by dragging them.
 You can also use the small square in the center to display the shadow with a varying offset.